tacettinkustu/microverse-capstone-1/README.md

 ![web](https://github.com/microverseinc/curriculum-html-css/blob/main/capstone/images/conference_page.png)

-It is built as a part of Microverse Web Developer Course
+It is built as a part of Microverse Web Developer Course.
+The mobile-first approach was used in this project.

 ## Built With